freddygeorge25/-intelligence-data/.github/ISSUE_TEMPLATE/Issues-related-to-a-specific-epic.md

 ---
 name: Issues related to a specific epic
-about: Create a report to help us improve
+about: Bug reported for epic
 title: ''
 labels: ''
 assignees: ''